benaug/Spatial-Mark-Resight-Conditional/README.md

 I have another approach working where we update all IDs at each trap at simultaneously, but it is slower than the one at a time approach, at least with fewer than 1000 samples spread over 81 traps.

+Care is needed for the dispersion parameter, phi, prior.
+It can be weakly identified, particularly without abundant counts, and when not all marked individual samples are identified to individual (theta.marked[1] < 1).
+Identifiability is improved with telemetry and/or a marking process in generalized SMR.
+The model files are set up with moderately informative priors for moderate to strong overdispersion.
+This worked well in one simulation scenario and did not produce bias in another simulation scenario where I simulated Poisson (phi very large) data.
+So, it did not appear very influential, but it could be with very sparse data.

 So far, this repository contains:
 1. Known number of marked individuals (Chandler and Royle 2013, Sollmann et al. 2013), Poisson and negative binomial.